 WHAT HAS İLKYAZ GOT?

 This, we hope, will create new audiences for our writers both in the country and in the world arena and introduce them to a global network of the world’s literary figures.
 With our heartfelt gratitude, Norwegian PEN took the lead on translating and sharing the works of our first set of young writers into Norwegian in December.
 This collaboration, and the publishing of our young writers in various languages and platforms was so far monthly followed respectively by, PEN Germany, PEN Belgium/Flanders and PEN French Centre, PEN South Africa, Scottish PEN ile tanıtıldı.
-PEN Catalan, PEN Moscow, PEN Kanada ile, PEN Venezuela, PEN Croatia, PEN Wales Cymru and PEN Denmark.
+PEN Catalan, PEN Moscow, PEN Kanada ile, PEN Venezuela, PEN Croatia, PEN Wales Cymru, PEN Denmark and PEN Belarus.

-On the section titled “15-“ we will make space for the imagination of writers under the age of 15, whom we don’t get to read often, and publish their short essays, stories and poems.
+On the section titled “15-“ we make space for the imagination of writers under the age of 15, whom we don’t get to read often, and publish their short essays, stories and poems.

-In the “Human Portraits” section, we will shed a light on the lives we tend to pass by in a hurry in our daily lives and share their insights through photos and short interviews.
+In the “Human Portraits” section, we shed a light on the lives we tend to pass by in a hurry in our daily lives and share their insights through photos and short interviews.

 And lastly in our time where various forms of expression are expanding their cooperation with one another, İlkyaz also needs to create an innovative space for young literature.
 It is possible to expand the reach of literature and other styles of expression by creating a common ground between them.
 Keeping this aim in mind, our section “Literature +” is quite simple; inviting artists to produce works inspired by İlkyaz’s writings and expanding their reach into each others expressive form.
 Our call out to Turkish and foreign artists on this initative is open!